Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Discussion

-There are several avenues for future research.
-Firstly, in this paper, we focus only on consistency but in estimation, we may also want to know whether CAC may more efficient than IVAC or vice-versa.
-Furthermore, if the confidence intervals overlap on the point estimate, which would cause ambivalence.
-We may additionally wish to move beyond the setting with a continuous exposure and outcome.
+There are several additional avenues for future research.
+As previously mentioned, we focus only on consistency but in estimation, we may also want to know whether CAC may be more efficient than IVAC or vice-versa.
+Additionally, confidence interval overlap of OLS and 2SLS estimates could also cause ambivalence between the methods.
+Another future direction lies in moving beyond the setting of a continuous exposure and outcome.
 Nevertheless, if one believes linear probability models (LPMs) are appropriate for the study's context, then one may extend our results to a binary exposure and outcome.
 It has been shown that if the probabilities produced by the LPM are not outside of the range of $[0,1]$, or that the probabilities of exposure or outcome are not extreme in the population, then OLS and 2SLS may still give consistent results.\citep{horrace_results_2006,basu_2sls_2018} For the sensitivity analysis procedure, the results are only as useful as variables available and chosen for benchmarking, which is partially mitigated by using the multipliers.
 Certainly, other benchmarking quantities for the unobserved quantities than the ones we chose could be used.
 The aggregation of the covariates into one general confounder $W$ could be done via other methods besides PCA, which is limited when there are categorical variables.
-Using non-continuous variables also is limited when capturing associations using $R^2$ due to the Frechet bounds on the correlation between non-continuous variables being potentially far narrower than $[-1,1]$.\citep{horn_matrix_1985}
+Using non-continuous variables is also limited when capturing associations using $R^2$ due to the Frechet bounds on the correlation between non-continuous variables being potentially far narrower than $[-1,1]$.\citep{horn_matrix_1985}

 Isolating causal effects in observational data presents many challenges, which foremost include the effect of unobserved confounding.
 The CAC and IVAC offer potential avenues to mitigate this confounding.
 Even so, under untestable assumptions, choosing the optimal approach for the problem at hand involves much conjecture.
 Our closed-form findings and sensitivity analysis approach helps analysts quantitatively justify the approach that they ultimately believe produces an estimate closest to the ACE.
 The upshot is that, with the information we provide, results from observational studies will both be more transparent and more useful in their interpretation.